anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/shopify-integration.md

 next:
   description: ''
 ---
-Shopify is a comprehensive e-commerce platform that provides aspiring entrepreneurs and established businesses with the tools to build, manage, and grow an online retail business.
+Shopify is a comprehensive e-commerce platform that provides early-stage entrepreneurs and established businesses with the tools to build, manage, and grow an online retail business.
 It specializes in simplifying the process of selling goods directly to consumers (D2C) by unifying all aspects of commerce—from website creation to back-office operations—into a single, user-friendly interface.

 ## Connect your Shopify Account